A Civilizational Diagnosis · A Falsifiable Cure

 Imran Cooper writes memoir and civilizational nonfiction from the inside out.
 Kentucky-raised, he has run political campaigns, founded a research foundation, bought and run a restaurant, and now builds AI systems for small businesses.
 His books trace a single argument across multiple registers: that the things we keep forgetting, we are choosing to forget.

-He is the author of Historical Apoplexy, the ten-paper academic series and forthcoming trade book that names the civilizational disease of forgetting solved problems; the forthcoming companion volume Historical Apoplexy After the Diagnosis: The Policy Compendium of an Abundant Society; and the memoirs Tall Poppied, The Full Arc, and One of the Good Ones.
+He is the author of Historical Apoplexy, the ten-paper academic series and forthcoming trade book that names the civilizational disease of forgetting solved problems; the forthcoming companion volume Historical Apoplexy After the Diagnosis: The Policy Compendium of an Abundant Society; the Futurism works Founding Fathers of Futurism and Founding Mothers of Futurism, which carry the recovery argument into culture; and the memoirs Tall Poppied, The Full Arc, and One of the Good Ones.
 He is also the architect of the Vitruvian Quotient (VQ), an eight-domain framework of human capability.

 Available for Acquisition · Press · Long-Form Conversation